-Principles and functions of a personnel department relating to supervision.
+Covers the principles and functions of a personnel department relating to supervision.
 Includes policy formulation, employee selection and placement, interviewing and counseling, discipline, labor-management relations, wage and salary administration, human resource development, and employee health and safety.
 F, Sp